-- All members of staff will undertake appropriate safeguarding training on an annual basis, including online safety. - We will evaluate the impact of this training. - All members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively. - There is always a start of the year safeguarding meeting in which any updates from KCSIE are provided to staff.
+- All members of staff will undertake appropriate safeguarding training on an annual basis, including online safety. - We will evaluate the impact of this training. - All members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively. - All staff receive a copy of any reports handed to Governors so that they are apprised of the full school picture in relation to safeguarding. - Staff are invited to request safeguarding training in any areas that they feel they may have gaps or would appreciate an update.